zenstackhq/zenstack-docs/docs/the-complete-guide/part1/6-data-validation.md

 - `price` field must be a positive number.
 - `password` field is only allowed to have value if `identityProvider` field is set to `credentials`.

-Traditionally developers either write imperative code to validate data, or use a declarative validation library like [Zod](https://zod.dev).
-ZenStack allows you to define such rules right inside the ZModel file and automatically enforces them with the enhanced Prisma Client.
+Traditionally, developers either write imperative code to validate data or use a declarative validation library like [Zod](https://zod.dev).
+ZenStack allows you to define such rules right inside the ZModel schema and automatically enforces them with the enhanced Prisma Client.
 When validation rules are violated during a "create" or "update" operation, the operation is rejected with an error.

 :::info

-Data validation and access policy may have some similarities, but they are some fundamental differences:
+Data validation and access policy may have some similarities, but there are some fundamental differences:

-1. Access policies are usually defined in terms of the current user, while validation rules are defined against the data itself.
+1. Access policies are usually defined regarding the current user, while validation rules are defined against the data itself.
 2. Access policies are mostly evaluated on the database side (through injection into Prisma queries), while data validation is evaluated entirely on the application side.
-3. Access policies governs CRUD operations, while data validation is only evaluated for "create" and "update" operations.
+3. Access policies govern CRUD operations, while data validation only covers "create" and "update" actions.

 :::